 Oberammergau (a town of Bavaria, the German province which did not follow Luther into heresy) is home to the most well known Passion Play in the world.
 In the middle of the Thirty Years' War (1618-1648), during which it is estimated that a third of Germany's population perished, the town of Oberammergau found itself ravaged by a periodic recurrence of the bubonic plague.
 Therefore, they made a solemn vow to God that, if they were spared the plague, they would perform a Passion Play every ten years until the end of the world.
 This was in 1633, and the first play was performed in 1634, on a stage set up over the graves of those who had been killed by the plague.
 The plague did indeed recede, and the vow has been kept ever since, with the play being performed once every ten years, with only a few exceptions.

 Once, in 1770, the play was banned by the Elector Maximilian Joseph.
 The play was restore din 1780 under a different title and with some of the content rearranged.
 During the chaos of World War II, the play lapsed as well.

-The next scheduled performance of the play is in 2010.
-In 2000, the play drew 530,000 spectators.
+The next scheduled performance of the play is in 2020.
+In 2010, the play over 530,000 spectators.
 It runs for seven hours with a meal half-way through and is one of the most elaborate Passion Plays in the world.
-Prices (including lodging and food) are $1,200 per person.
-Thikning of going?
-Don't bother: I believe it is already sold out, although last minute tickets at exorbitant prices from scapers are always available.
+Prices (including lodging and food) are around $1,200 per person.
+Thinking of going?
+Get your tickets now.
+The 2010 play sold out over two years ahead of time.

 See you all after Easter!